Bladder Disease Betta Fish

 Keep a record of your betta fish’s progress throughout the treatment and recovery process.
 Note any signs of improvement, such as increased activity levels or appetite, as well as any signs of worsening symptoms.
 This documentation can help your veterinarian assess the effectiveness of the treatment plan and make further recommendations if needed.

-See also Saltwater Fish Disease
+See also Fish Wasting Disease

 Common Mistakes in Betta Bladder Disease Treatment